 Working with hot folders in pdfToolbox Server

-Previous articles of this manual talked about profiles (Profiles: the corner stone of pdfToolbox) and process plans (When profiles are not enough: Process Plans), but only on how to run those manually on PDF documents you open in pdfToolbox Desktop.
+Previous articles of this manual talked about Profiles (Profiles: the corner stone of pdfToolbox) and Process Plans (Process Plans: when Profiles are not enough), but only on how to run those manually on PDF documents you open in pdfToolbox Desktop.
 Of course there are times where it is more efficient to process PDF documents automatically – and this article describes how to do that using hot folders in pdfToolbox Server.

 pdfToolbox Server is one of the automatic flavors of the pdfToolbox product family.
 It is capable of handling any number of jobs; each job is a hot folder setup with an input folder and one or more output folders.
 PDF documents dropped into an input folder are picked up and processed automatically.

 pdfToolbox Server doesn't have its own user interface; instead it can be controlled through pdfToolbox Desktop.
 To launch it:

 - Click the "Tools" > "Server" menu item.

 pdfToolbox Server can be started in different modes: